Buranda State School: Suburban timber school building (Block A)

 The suburban timber school building (Block A) is a highset, timber-framed and weatherboard-clad structure.
 Orientated on an east–west axis, it comprises three, symmetrically arranged wings - central, eastern and western - with two adjacent teachers rooms on the northern side of the central wing.
 The eastern wing is longer due to a two-storey extension (1928) to the eastern end, which has its first floor aligned with the 1920 building and the ground floor set at a lower level than the understorey.

 The three wings have Dutch gable roofs and the teachers rooms has a gable roof.
 All roofs are clad in corrugated metal sheeting and the gablets are infilled with weatherboards.
 The north-facing wall of the teachers rooms has batten infill to the gable and two timber-framed, skillion-roofed window hoods which retain original asbestos tile cladding.
 Ground floor windows along the southern side of the 1928 extension are sheltered by wide timber-framed, skillion-roofed window hoods clad in corrugated metal sheeting.
 The building's raked eaves have exposed rafters and are lined with tongue-and-groove (T&G), V-jointed (VJ) timber boards.
 The building is set on brick piers and stumps, and a north-facing verandah, accessed by sets of timber stairs, provides circulation for the whole building.
-Non-significant elements of the exterior include: steel roofs over the eastern wing verandah stairs; roof-mounted solar panels; modern awnings to enclosed verandah windows; a deck area and ramp constructed on the southern side of the 1928 extension; air conditoning units; modern security screens to windows; and modern pipes and service conduits.
+Non-significant elements of the exterior include: steel roofs over the eastern wing verandah stairs; roof-mounted solar panels; modern awnings to enclosed verandah windows; a deck area and ramp constructed on the southern side of the 1928 extension; air conditioning units; modern security screens to windows; and modern pipes and service conduits.